jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. code-block:: bash

-   ./concept -p params/tutorial -c "_lin = 'radiation + metric'"
+   ./concept -p param/tutorial -c "_lin = 'radiation + metric'"

 works just as well.
-You should run one of the above and check that you obtain the same result as before.
+You should run at least one of the above and check that you obtain the same result as before.

 You are in fact already very familiar with the idea of combining species, as ``'matter'`` really means ``'baryon + cold dark matter'``.

 .. tip::
-   When performing simulaitons in a cosmology without massless neutrinos, specifying ``'photon + massless neutrino'`` as the species of a component will produce an error.
+   When performing simulations in a cosmology without massless neutrinos, specifying ``'photon + massless neutrino'`` as the species of a component will produce an error.
 However, specfying ``'radiation'`` is always safe, as this dynamically maps to the set of all radiation species present in the